 then his own arm brought him salvation,

 “If you want something done right, you have to do it yourself.”

 Isaiah’s prophecy describes God looking for someone to bring justice to earth, someone to intercede.
 But there is no one.
 No man.
-But God didn’t give up.
-He rolled up his sleeve and did the job himself.
+But God did not give up, he rolled up his sleeve and did the job himself.
 His own arm brought salvation.
 His own righteousness upheld him.

 This is not the first time Isaiah has mentioned the arm of the LORD.
-Earlier in the prophecy, Isaiah says that Yahweh’s arm is the person who will rule for him.
+Earlier in the prophecy, Yahweh’s “arm” is the person who will rule for him.
 The Messiah.

 Isaiah 40:10.
 Behold, the LORD God comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.